cg3hci/py3DViewer/README.md

 ## More Information

-For other information you can contact one of the main developers of the library: G. Cherchi (g.cherchi@unica.it), L. Pitzalis (luca.pitzalis94@unica.it) and G. L. Frongia (giovannil.frongia@unica.it).
+For other information you can contact one of the main developers of the library: G. Cherchi (g.cherchi@unica.it) and L. Pitzalis (luca.pitzalis94@unica.it).